Yuzuru Hanyu

-Yuzuru Hanyu (羽生 結弦, Hanyū Yuzuru) is a Japanese figure skater and ice show producer.
-Universally regarded as one of the greatest figure skaters in history (Note: Various figure skating experts and news outlets have called Hanyu one of the greatest, or made the case for him as the greatest skater in history, including Olympic champion Nathan Chen, world champions Kurt Browning and Brian Orser, and figure skating analyst Jackie Wong.) for his well-rounded skills, achievements, innovations, longevity, popularity, and impact on the sport, he started skating at four years old and competed in the men's singles discipline from 2004 to 2022.
-Hanyu is the first men's single skater in 66 years since Dick Button to win back-to-back Olympic titles (2014, 2018), and the only Asian Olympic champion in that discipline.
+Yuzuru Hanyu (羽生 結弦, Ha'nyū Yuzuru) is a Japanese figure skater and ice show producer.
+Widely recognized as one of the greatest figure skaters in history (Note: Various figure skating experts and news outlets have called Hanyu one of the greatest, or made the case for him as the greatest skater in history, including Olympic champion Nathan Chen, world champions Kurt Browning and Brian Orser, and figure skating analyst Jackie Wong.) for his well-rounded skills, achievements, innovations, longevity, popularity, and impact on the sport, he started skating at four years old and competed in the men's singles discipline from 2004 to 2022.
+Hanyu is the first men's singles skater in 66 years since Dick Button to win back-to-back Olympic titles (2014, 2018), and the first Asian Olympic champion in that discipline.
 He is a two-time World champion (2014, 2017), six-time Japanese national champion (2012–2015, 2020–2021), and the first singles skater to win four consecutive Grand Prix Finals (2013–2016).
 With his win at the 2020 Four Continents Championships, he became the first skater in men's singles to complete the Super Slam, having won all major international junior and senior titles in the course of his career.
-He is also the only single skater to be ranked first in the ISU World Standings for five consecutive seasons (2014–2018).
+He is also the only singles skater to be ranked first in the ISU World Standings for five consecutive seasons (2014–2018).
 Hanyu broke world records 19 times, the most in singles since the introduction of the ISU Judging System in 2003, and was the first skater to land a quadruple loop jump in international competition among other achievements.
+He is also the only male single skater besides German Jan Hoffmann to win seven world championship medals in the post-war era since 1946.